 Tl;dr - It's pretty easy to drop third-party purchase intent data into your outbound sales model, or to plug it into ABM account prioritization.
-However, synthesizing a full data stack, including first, second, third-party data, enrichment, technographics and more, is a vastly more challenging project.
+However, synthesizing a full marketing data stack, including first, second, third-party data, enrichment, technographics and more, is a vastly more challenging project.
 Creative thinkers, like those Scott Belsky calls "Free Radicals", provide the vision and energy to drive data orchestration success.

 Knowledge & Intersections